Incident Report: Muhammad Talha Baber

 Newlands School is contracted by the Beaconhouse School System of Pakistan (SSP), which has 195,000 students worldwide and owns three schools in the UK, including Newlands School, through its UK subsidiary Beaconhouse Educational Services Ltd (Asian Image, 2012).
 Talha had come over to the UK on a school trip from Pakistan, which was organised by Ardmore Language School Ltd, a company that arranges and provides cultural and educational travel for students from around the world (Asian Image, 2012).
 Talha was part of the group staying at Newlands School in Seaford.

 New groups arrived at the centre frequently as it was part of the School’s overseas educational outreach programme.
 Talha's mother had told the ambassadors taking the children on the trip that her son could not swim.
-There had been a breakdown in communication which led to him getting into the swimming pool (Asian Image, 2012).
+There was a breakdown in communication, which led to his getting into the swimming pool (Asian Image, 2012).

 The tragedy unfolded whilst pupils at the school itself were involved in putting on an arts festival.
 There were no plans for a pool session for the boys on the day of the accident.
 Newlands School Facility Manager, Mr Timothy Carter, was asked about 30 minutes before the session if he would lifeguard the session, which he agreed to.
 Around 17 boys entered the pool at around 19:00.
 At around 19:55, Talha was found floating face down in the pool by Mr Carter and two other boys (ITV News, 2012; The Argus, 2011).